 Recommended previous knowledge

-Master degree in statistics, or working knowledge on a similar level.
+- Background with a master degree in statistics, or knowledge on an equivalent level.

 Upon the attendance of three or fewer students, the lecturer may, in conjunction with the Head of Teaching, change the course to self-study with supervision.

 Final written exam or final oral exam, which counts 100 % towards the final grade.

 The form of examination will be announced by the lecturer by 15 October/15 March for the autumn semester and the spring semester respectively.

 Examination support material

 Written examination: Approved calculators are allowed.
 Information about approved calculators in Norwegian.